It certainly has been awhile since I have posted. The following was written on April 24, 2015 on a return train trip through the Rockies.

 Whether a walk on the beach or cool winds on the Tsawassen ferry

-braced by my left hand resulted in the broken wrist with an ER visit, out patient clinic and day surgery in Vancouver over the next few weeks.Toting a soft cast, sling and under the watchful eye of my daughter Amelia, with her nursing background.
+A trip on an unseen curb heading into the Telus Science Museum ( it was that yellow curb ) on April first ( my April Fools )imagebraced by my left hand resulted in the broken wrist with an ER visit, out patient clinic and day surgery in Vancouver over the next few weeks.Toting a soft cast, sling and under the watchful eye of my daughter Amelia, with her nursing background.
 I developed the skills of operating one handedly.

-Exploring Vancouver's Stanley Park,
+Exploring Vancouver's Stanley Park,image

-and gardens at UBC allowed me to take many photos.
+the Aquarium imageand gardens at UBC allowed me to take many photos.

 which might not have occurred otherwise included neighbourhood dog.walks,